opentok/opentok-android-sdk-samples/Archiving/README.md

 This application provides a completed version of the [OpenTok Archiving tutorial](https://tokbox.com/developer/tutorials/android/archiving/) for Android (differing only in some additional validation checks).
 Upon deploying this sample application, you should be able to start, stop, and play back recordings of your sessions.

-> Note: If you aren't familiar with how to set up a basic video chat application, you should do that first.
-Check out the [Basic-Video-Chat](../Basic-Video-Chat) project, and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).
+> Note: If you aren't familiar with setting up a basic video chat application, you should do that first.
+Check out the [Basic-Video-Chat](../Basic-Video-Chat) project and [accompanying tutorial](https://tokbox.com/developer/tutorials/android/basic-video-chat/).

 ### Quick Start
 ====================================